 Flaws, side effects, and interactions

-No supplement is perfect, and being honest about the downsides is part of the job.- GI effects: The most common issues are loose stools, mild stomach upset, and rare allergic reactions in people with ragweed sensitivity.
+- GI effects: The most common issues are loose stools, mild stomach upset, and rare allergic reactions in people with ragweed sensitivity.
 Symptoms usually resolve when the dose is lowered or the supplement is taken with food.

-- CYP enzyme interactions: Milk thistle can inhibit CYP3A4 and CYP2C9, altering levels of statins (especially simvastatin and atorvastatin), warfarin, certain anxiety medications, and others.
+- CYP enzyme interactions: Milk thistle can inhibit CYP3A4 and CYP2C9, altering levels of statins (particularly simvastatin and atorvastatin), warfarin, certain anxiety medications, and others.
 Most patients can safely combine milk thistle with statins, but it should be discussed with the prescriber so they can monitor labs and adjust if needed.
 Thyroid medication timing is also worth noting: take levothyroxine first thing in the morning on an empty stomach, and milk thistle later with food.

 - Mild estrogenic activity: Silymarin has weak estrogenic activity.
 Patients with estrogen-driven cancer histories should discuss before starting.